 sport literature association conference

-Abstract Deadline: April 30, 2014
+Abstract Deadline: April 30, 2015

 Scholarly and critical submissions for the conference should follow general guidelines set forth in the association's publication, Aethlon: The Journal of Sport Literature, which "celebrate[s] the intersection of literature with the world of play, games, and sport."
 Submissions "should address treatments of sport in texts or textual media (print, film, performance, digital or other media)."
 We invite essays on sport literature (fiction, nonfiction, poetry, drama, or film) or on the rhetoric of sport.
 Cultural-studies approaches to sport texts are welcome.
 We also encourage sessions focused on presenters' original fiction, creative nonfiction, and poetry.
 The association welcomes papers from younger scholars and graduate students.
 Small travel stipends may be available for the latter.
-Graduate students: please consider the Lyle Olsen Graduate Student Essay Contest.

-Those interested in presenting should send abstracts of individual papers or original work or proposals for complete sessions by April 30, 2014, to the program chair at the following address:
+Those interested in presenting should send abstracts of individual papers or original work or proposals for complete sessions by April 30, 2015, to the program chair at the following address: